 We partner with the Department for Children and Families Child Development Division to deliver a comprehensive system of voluntary home visiting in Vermont.
-While there can be some variation regarding eligibility or length of service, all home visiting includes trained professionals – nurses, social workers, child development specialists and more – who meet regularly with expectant parents or families with young children in their homes.
-Home visitors partner with parents to tailor services and resources to best meet the unique needs of each family.
-We work with families to:
+While there can be some variation regarding eligibility or length of service, all home visiting includes trained professionals – nurses, social workers, child development specialists and more – who meet regularly with expectant parents or caregivers with young children in their homes.
+Home visitors partner with parents and caregivers to tailor services and resources to best meet the unique needs of each family.
+We work with families and caregivers to:

 - Recognize and build on the strengths of the family, parents and children in the home.